toaigit/shibb-sp/SSO.md

-# Overview SSO SAML
+# Quick Overview of SSO SAML
-This is a quick overview of SAML SSO
 ---
 ## Terminologies:
 - Your application is a Service Provider (SP)
 - Stanford SSO is the Identity Provider (IDP).
 ---
 ## Requirements:
-- Your Application and Stanford SSO need to have some agreement understanding.
+- Your Application and Stanford SSO need to have some understandin agreements.
 - SP provides the information to IDP in the form of metadata.xml file.
 - This metadata.xml contains the information:
            SP IdentityID, Call-Back URL (ACS points), encrypted certificate